landau/agile-results/README.md

     they can jump right to the card.~~
   - ~~A verbose mode would be nice to see underlying commands.~~
   - ~~Modify to accept card name as command line input via prompt~~
-  - 100% test coverage at this point is mandatory.
   - ~~Setup travis~~
-- Sets a label(s) for new card
+- ~~Sets a label(s) for new card~~
-  - Cache label data in file (need a way(s) to refresh cache)
-  - ~~This feels better as a prompt style program because I don't want to type out label names or remember numbers.
-Also, how do I select multiple in a prompt style interface?
-"Select your labels: 1.
-Health 2.
-Relationships 3...." could work here via CSV input.~~
-- Append a checklist to said card
+- ~~Append a checklist to said card~~
-  - CSV Input
-- Automatically create cards based on checklist
+- Automatically create cards based on checklist (via flag)
 - Appends links for "checklist item cards" to "parent card"
 - Appends link to parent card from "checklist item cards"
-- Sort command Ideas column based on label
+- Append card to bottom of list
+- 100% test coverage

 ### Post-MVP

+- Cache data in file to reduce card creation time (need a way(s) to refresh cache)
 - Set position of card in daily column
-  - Or, ask if it's a priorty and that will determine top or bottom.
+  - Or, ask if it's a `--priorty` and that will determine top or bottom.
 This fits the domain model better.
 - Provide a description for newly created card
 - Create card in any column!
 - Assign user to card
+- Sort command Ideas column based on label